Chicory

 • Chicory’s milky latex can cause dermatitis (skin irritation) in humans.

-What to do if you spot it: You can report any Chicory sighting by clicking here.
+What to do if you spot it: You can report any Chicory sighting by visiting our reporting page.

 DO: